ArielVilleda/javascript_testing/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## React base project Dockerized

+This reposotory is based in: https://github.com/pharzan/empty-react-project.git

+The prpouse of this project is for start an aplication in react,
+the **docker-compose** file execs, automatically, the **npm start** command that is in package.json

+you can execute other react-script commands that are in the **package.json** file:

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+The ports are maped in the docker-compose file

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.